-Encode Sans is the typeface for materials designed by a professional graphic designer.
-The entire Encode Sans family may be used (Thin, Extra Light, Light, Regular, Medium, Bold, Extrabold and Black).
+The entire Encode Sans family may be used (Thin, Extra Light, Light, Medium, Semi-bold, bold and black).
 Encode Sans also comes in a Semi-Expanded and Expanded width as well as a Condensed and Semi-Condensed width.
+Encode Sans is available from Google Fonts for download.

-Encode does not have an Italic version.
+Encode Sans does not have an Italic version.
 To achieve this in Microsoft applications, select the text and click the Italic button.
 In Adobe applications, you can skew the text 7 degrees in the "Skew (false italic)" field in the Character palette.
-Encode Sans is available from Google Fonts for download.